 Dr Simon Yong-Gee graduated from the University of Queensland in 1992.
 In 1997 he commenced his dermatology training in London and Edinburgh before completing his qualifications in Queensland in 2002.
 Dr Yong-Gee is also a Visiting Medical Officer at the Royal Brisbane and Women's Hospital and is involved in teaching registrars and medical students.
 His interest is in general dermatology.
 Back to top

-Dr Asoka Herat is a general Dermatologist who was trained in Australia and UK.
-Her interests are Paediatic Dermatology, vulval diseases and acne/she is at private practice and a visiting Dermatologist at the Mater Adult Hospital.
+Dr Asoka Herat is a general Dermatologist who was trained in Australia and the United Kingdom.
+Her interests are paediatic dermatology, vulval diseases and acne.
+She works in private practice and a visiting dermatologist at the Mater Adult Hospital.
 Back to top

 Why see a dermatologist?

 A dermatologist is a specialist medical physician highly trained on the skin and diseases thereof.
 A person would see a dermatologist for skin checks to scan for skin cancer, to check any spots and bumps, or to determine the cause of and provide treatment for any rashes etc. Dermatologists are able to provide treatments which are not available to a general practitioner, thus allowing a wider range of options for a given problem, and their expertise affords patients a greater level of assurance that their problem has been adequately dealt with.
 Learn more here

 Our dermatologists are Fellows of the Australasian College of Dermatologists and are committed to continuing education with ongoing research studies.